ZimengXiong/simpleMail/README.md

 # simpleMail

-simpleMail is a self-hosted mail app stack (UI + API + worker) with OIDC login.
+simpleMail is a self-hosted mail app stack (UI + API + worker).
+It is intentionally a simple email system focused on core workflows.
+Built with Fastify, Graphile Worker for background jobs, and PostgreS and SeaweedFS for storage.

+## Features

+What it supports now:

+- Gmail connector support
+- Generic IMAP/SMTP connector support
+- Basic mailbox sync, threading, reading, composing, sending, starring, and replying

+What it does not include (yet):

+- Drafts
+- Role-based filtering/routing
+- Advanced rule engines/automations
+- Email forwarding workflows
+- Moving mail between folders

 ## Quick Start